-Be better prepared for the next transformative journey, because it may come while the current transformation is still in play, a London-based, global top strategist tells TechRepublic.
+A top global strategist based in London advises TechRepublic to be better prepared for the next transformative journey, as it may emerge while the current transformation is still ongoing.

-Whether it’s a bump in the road or a tidal wave of change, organizations must accept that once a hurdle has been handled, there will be another, close on its heels.
+Organizations need to acknowledge that whether it’s a minor obstacle or a significant wave of change, once one challenge is overcome, another one will follow closely behind.
 In other words, if the COVID-19 pandemic has taught us anything, it’s the fast-paced nature of sudden change.
 Businesses cannot rest on their success in dealing with the pandemic, but accept the cyclical nature of disruption.

 “The ‘new normal’ for organizations is a context where we have to face disruption after disruption,” said Constantinos C. Markides, a world-renowned strategist and professor of strategy and entrepreneurship at the London Business School.
 Markides’ latest book, is “Organizing for the New Normal: Prepare Your Company for the Journey of Continuous Disruption.”

 Every organization, regardless of their recent digital transformation success, now confronts the challenge of preparing for the next disruption.
 Markides emphasizes that this is crucial for business leaders to thrive in their upcoming challenges.

 Markides states, “Change happens so rapidly that we barely have time to react to one disruption before another arrives.”
 He cautions that while we may have adapted to life with COVID-19 and attained some stability, the next disruption looms on the horizon.